Results 1 to 7 of 8

 Maybe others went out for a late session as the tide fell.
 If so, good on them for going for it.

 (Maybe I'm going soft after 60 sessions this year already – in rather warmer conditions.
 I think it's gonna take sunshine and air temperatures over 10 degrees before I sail in the UK.
-I'm guessing I'm in the majority in that view.)Here to post about windsurfing.
+I'm guessing I'm in the majority in that view.)Off games with bad back.
+And a bit crabby.

 15th March 2013, 11:29 PM #6